top of page

 It is also known as "chokeberry" overseas.

-It produces small white or pink flowers in June.
+Aronia produces small white flowers in early summer around early June.

 IMG_8375-2_edited_edited_edited.png